-Click For Free ConsultationLegally Reviewed By: Robert M. Knowles
+Legally Reviewed By: Robert M. Knowles

 Attorney & Partner At Knowles Law Firm

-A concussion is traumatic brain injury (TBI).
+A concussion is a traumatic brain injury (TBI).
 It is a relatively common injury in the US and the most common type of brain injury.
 Concussion is the term physicians use to describe a mild traumatic brain injury, typically arising from a bump or blow to the skull.
 A concussion could also occur from violent movement or shaking that causes the brain to strike the inside of the skull.
 Despite being classified as a mild TBI, a concussion could have serious and long-lasting effects on a patient.
 Most concussions are preventable and arise from negligence-related accidents.

-Falls are the number one cause of concussions, according to the Centers for Disease Control and Prevention.
-Falls send millions of people to the hospital with serious injuries each year.
 They account for almost half (48%) of all emergency department visits for brain injuries.
-A fall could lead to a TBI such as a concussion if the victim strikes his or her head.
-Falling and hitting one’s head on an object, the ground or the floor could jolt the head hard enough to injure the brain.
+A fall could lead to a TBI, such as a concussion, if the victim strikes his or her head.
+Falls can injure blood vessels in the brain, leading to complications like swelling and bruising.
+Falling and hitting one’s head on an object, the ground, or the floor could jolt the head hard enough to injure the brain.
+Falls can also affect brain functions, impacting cognitive abilities and reaction time.
 The elderly are most likely to sustain concussions from falls.
 Adults 65 years old and older account for 81% of all TBI-related hospital visits in the US.

-Motor Vehicle Accidents
+Motor Vehicle Accidents and Traumatic Brain Injuries

 Flying/Falling Objects

-Sports Incidents
+Sports Incidents and Concussion Symptoms

-Acts of Violence
+Acts of Violence and Head Injuries

 Compensation for Concussions in Nebraska